kmtsui/wcsim_hybrid_attenuation_fit/README.md

 ## analysis_absorption

 The analysis is done in two steps.
-First use `analysis_absorption` to perform data reduction.
+First use `analysis_absorption` to perform data reduction on WCSIM output.

     $ analysis_absorption -f wcsim_output.root